Skip to main content

 Paranormal Investigations

-The hotel's reputation for being haunted has attracted various local paranormal investigation groups.
-Some of these groups have conducted overnight vigils, reportedly capturing Electronic Voice Phenomena (EVPs) of crying sounds.
-The popular paranormal website Spooky Isles featured Larkfield Priory’s hauntings in a 2019 article, further documenting the recurring phenomena and witness testimonies.
-While there are no known televised paranormal investigations of the hotel to date, it remains a popular location for privately organized Halloween ghost hunts and amateur paranormal research due to its persistent ghostly tales.
+The hotel's paranormal activity reached such intensity in the 1980s that management called in a professional medium to investigate.
+This investigation confirmed Charlotte's presence and revealed multiple spirits associated with the property.
+Since then, various local paranormal investigation groups have conducted overnight vigils, reportedly capturing Electronic Voice Phenomena (EVPs) of crying sounds.
+The popular paranormal website Spooky Isles featured Larkfield Priory's hauntings in a 2019 article, documenting the recurring phenomena and witness testimonies.
+While there are no known televised paranormal investigations to date, it remains a popular location for privately organised Halloween ghost hunts and amateur paranormal research due to its persistent ghostly manifestations.

 Book Your Stay